yusufozgur/nextjs-shadcn-landing-page/README.md

 # Shadcn/UI Landing Page Template

+I have ported the <a href="https://github.com/leoMirandaa/shadcn-landing-page/">shadcn-landing-page</a> by @LeoMirandaa to a Next.js backend for ease of use in future Next.js projects.

 ## <a href="https://ui.shadcn.com/" target="_blank">ShadcnUI</a> + <a href="https://react.dev/" target="_blank">React</a> + <a href="https://www.typescriptlang.org/" target="_blank">TypeScript</a> + <a href="https://tailwindcss.com/" target="_blank">Tailwind</a>.

 ![shadch-landing-page](https://github.com/leoMirandaa/shadcn-landing-page/assets/61714687/3ba7b51f-9589-4541-800a-5ab7cecad1b5)